How to Prevent Cracks in Your Home’s Woodwork

 Staining or Sealing

-You won’t always want or be able to move your woodwork into a safer environment.
+You won’t always want to (or be able to) move your woodwork into a safer environment.
 When this is the case, it’s best to take more proactive measures to prevent cracking.
 Staining or sealing wooden features every so often is essential for protecting them from damage.

 Protect by Painting

-If applied correctly, stain and seal work wonders to prevent cracks in wood.
+If applied correctly, stains and sealants work wonders to prevent cracks in wood.
 However, they’re somewhat limited in terms of appearance.
 Yes, you can choose between different stain colors, but you’ll still see the underlying wood grain after it’s dried.
 Some people prefer this, but others would rather paint over their wood for complete coverage.

 Fortunately, painting wood also prevents it from cracking, but in a slightly different way.
 Instead of seeping into the wood, paint merely rests on top of it.
 But because paint is so thick, it also does a good job of keeping moisture, heat, and sunlight away from the surface.
 However, if the paint begins to peel or chip away, it will leave parts of the wood susceptible to damage.
 This is why the Raleigh house painters at Anderson Painting use only high-quality paint for all surfaces, including wooden ones.